PPC.co

 If you run a Google Ads campaign, you want all of the people who view your ads to be legitimate prospects.
+Real searches.
+Real interest.
+Real potential customers.

-This is what is known as ineligible clicks or invalid click’s.
 This article describes everything you should know about ineligible clicks.

 If you watch your site statistics carefully, you probably know it receives its share of spam traffic, especially if you have a comments page.
 Bot comments are irritating and can fill your inbox and waste time.
 But what are invalid click’s about?

 Spambots can be really annoying by clicking constantly on the paid link, costing you hundreds or thousands of dollars.
 When you remember that some popular keywords cost more than a steak dinner for two, it can have a really big effect on your ad budget.
+A large number of these interactions may fall under invalid activity, especially when patterns repeat across the same IP addresses.

 Some malicious competitors may try to damage you by draining your budget.
 Others may work for click farms who click paid ads as well as social media site posts.
 Believe it or not, click farms are out there and they are profitable for the site owners.